Marijuana Alzheimer’s Disease Treatments

 - 2.5 milligrams THC at bedtime and 1.5 milligrams at breakfast and lunch

-- The target dose is 5 milligrams THC two to three times daily
+- The target dose is 5 milligrams of THC two to three times daily

 - Balloon vaporizers are the favored delivery method for elderly Alzheimer’s patients.
-Smoking is not recommended for these patients due to fire hazard – Vaporizing balloons are a better option
+Smoking is not recommended for these patients due to fire hazards – Vaporizing balloons are a better option

 - Great care must be exercised with the administration to the demented elderly.
 They are at greater risk for injury with falls.
-Oral forms are excellent for these patients, but attention must be paid to not make cannabis inaccessible, so they don’t mistake it as a snack.
+Oral forms are excellent for these patients, but attention must be paid to make cannabis inaccessible so they don’t mistake it as a snack.

-Cannabis can help Alzheimer’s patients with symptoms, but results are dependent on the patient and their bodies.
+Cannabis Alzheimer’s treatment can help patients with symptoms, but results are dependent on the patient and their body.
 If you need help determining if cannabis may be right for you or a family member, please visit www.ozarkmmjcards.com.
 For those of you located in Oklahoma, Alzheimer’s is now considered a qualifying condition for a medical marijuana card in the state.
 You can apply here.